Axonym/DiscordCleanse/README.md

 - You can only delete messages in the package.
 You can't delete messages sent after obtaining the package.
 - Requires finding auth token
 - Requires knowledge on how to install pip packages
+- Obtaining the Data Package might take some time

 ## 🔒 Security
 You as a user have to trust the developer that there isn't any malicious code in the program.
 Thus making this program open-source ensures that you can take a look at the code at any time to ensure nothing malicious is happening in the code. **The program will only do requests to Discord API and no elsewhere.**